dokkev/obsidian-valut/Physics Informed Machine Learning/Physical Models from Data Via Optimization.md

 - If you are modeling a physical problem such as pendulum, you are already embedding physics into ML. (such as trying to learn Lagrangian and Hamiltonian)
 #### Curate Data
 - If you collect enough data of the natural world, you have to learn physics like F=ma or E=mc^2 eventually.
 But this is very expensive.
-- If you know that your system has some symmetry or invariance which is another form of physics, you can argument the data to have to transform your data to have symmetry and invariance.
+- If you know that your system has some symmetry or invariance which is another form of physics, you can augment the data to have to transform your data to have symmetry and invariance.
 	- For example, for building a classifier which can tell a Prius from a Ford pickup truck, I will rotate, translate, and scale them because none of that should matter for classifications
 	- Coordinate frames matter a lot.